mudongliang/mudongliang.github.io/_posts/2022-06-07-RealWorldCTF-digging_into_kernel.md

 To facilitate debugging, we can use the gdb parameter, `-gdb tcp::1234` ,to open the debugging port.

-This `run.sh ` scripts don't contain the argument of `-monitor null` , so you can enter the monitor mode by pressing `ctrl+A` and then entering C (Ps: the command execution of the host can be equivalent to escape)
+This `run.sh ` script  does not  contain the argument of `-monitor null` , so you can enter the monitor mode by pressing `ctrl+A` and then entering C (Ps: the command execution of the host can be equivalent to escape)